 Short-Term: Floor Area Ratio (FAR) Threshold Interim Ordinance requiring Planning Commission review and action if a home size exceeds an established size threshold.
 Status: Staff is presenting Planning Commission recommendations for Council consideration on August 26.

 Long-Term: Residential Design Guidelines and Additional Zoning Regulations for second-story additions and new two-story single-family homes.
 Status: The City has hired a consultant to assist staff in the community outreach and preparation of residential design guidelines and has initiated the yearlong study.
 Community outreach will begin this summer (2019).

-Planning Commission Recommendations to ADU Changes, Home Size Limits and Residential Design Guidelines Next Steps blog, go here.
+- Planning Commission Recommendations to ADU Changes, Home Size Limits and Residential Design Guidelines Next Steps blog, go here.

-For Neighborhood Character and Design Review blog, go here.
+- For the Neighborhood Design Review blog, go here.

 - For a blog post about the July 2018 Council Study Session, go here.

 - Tips for Success: Single-Family Home Architectural Permit